mitmedialab/lcl/_weeks/week6.md

   videos:
       - link: https://www.youtube.com/embed/lnYyLfhvpWc?rel=0&cc_load_policy=1
         title: Creative Society
-        desc: In this video, Mitch Resnick describes why it is important to support people develop as creative thinkers in today's fast-changing society, and shares ideas on how to bring the spirit of kindergarten to children of all ages, and all backgrounds.
+        desc: In this video, Mitch Resnick describes why it is important to support children's development as creative thinkers in today's fast-changing society, and shares ideas on how to bring the spirit of kindergarten to children of all ages and all backgrounds.
         download-link:  https://media.mit.edu/~tarmelop/lcl/week6-video-society.zip
         show-subtitle-hint: true